dongasr/dtmbr/content/service-blueprints.md

 date: 2017-10-31T21:28:43-05:00
 draft: false
 ---

-Service blueprinting plots out all the individual elements in order to form a picture of the overall system.
-This helps to make it more comprehensible, and identify strengths and weaknesses.
-The service blueprint resembles a flowchart in which the horizontal dimension shows progress through time, and connections between steps are represented by arrows.
-A line in the middle of the page called the _line of visibility_ helps to indicate what is apparent to the user and what is hidden.
-Everything above the line is _on-stage_ and everything below the line is _backstage_.
+# Documenting the visible and the invisible

+Service blueprinting plots out all the different elements of a complex service in order to form a picture of the overall system.